 During the early 2000s, the painting had passed on to Francis Egerton, 7th Duke of Sutherland.
 He was the man who decided to sell the paintings, mainly because they represented most of his wealth, and diversifying is not a bad idea after all.

-Diana and Actaeon was the first painting to be jointly acquired by the National Gallery, London, and National Galleries of Scotland for an astounding amount of £50 million in 2009.
+Diana and Actaeon was the first painting to be jointly acquired by the National Gallery, London, and Scottish National Gallery for an astounding amount of £50 million in 2009.
 Diana and Callisto was sold to the same two museums for an equally impressive amount of £45 million in March 2012.

 More interesting facts about Diana and Callisto by Titian